rbp/configtamer/README.md

 It's good to be able to apply some structure to the config file.
 But note that config.production.dbservers is returned as a string (as are all other values).
-You can tell thecpa that this was supposed to be a list, and it will behave correctly (even allowing trailling commas and whitespace):
+You can tell configtamer that this was supposed to be a list, and it will behave correctly (even allowing trailling commas and whitespace):